drfailer/serializer-cpp/README.md

 The pointers are supported by the library but they have to be initialized properly before the deserialisation (either `nullptr` or a valid memory adress).

-Elements are dynamically allocated so the usage of smart pointers is recommended.

 ### Polymorphism